hasithaa/bal.tips/content.en/docs/introduction/basics/index.md

 }
 {{</ balcode >}}

 Here `io:println("Hello, World...!")` is a **Call Expression**.
 An **Expression** is a combination of values, variables, operations, or even sub-expressions that produce **a result or an error**.
-There are many expressions in Ballerina, which I will cover in detail laster.
+There are many expressions in Ballerina, which I will cover in details later.

 ### Statements and Actions